EDavies2020/GFRecipes_MS3/README.md

 * View recipes and search recipes
 * See new recipes added by other users
-* Check out Monthy Fav recipe
+* Check out Monthly Fav recipe
 * Edit/Delete recipes added
 * Delete user account